koenighotze/koenighotze.github.io/_posts/2017-11-14-devoxx-recap.markdown

 4/5

 ### Fallacies of Doom - Lessons learned from porting Doom 3 to Java - Mahmoud Abdelghany
 Funny and interesting talk about Mahmoud's porting of Doom 3 to Java.
-Basically a comparison of C++ and Java.
+A comparison of C++ and Java.
 I would have loved more Doom, however.

 3/5